AjayiMike/ternoa-book-app/README.md

 This is a Web App for documenting Books you've read.
-Books are Public. other people can see the books you've read and may want to read it to after reading your summerized description of the book
+Books are Public. other people can see the books you've read and may want to read it too after reading your summerized description of the book

 ## Stack